mriiith2020/Assignment-2/README.md

 - How do I visualize this?
 Matplotlib is hanging when I try to plot so many 3d points.

 Use Open3d to visualize this.

-- Can I compute the poses myself (say using ICP) and plot this?

-If you do that you get extra points.
-Do look at Open3D and its ICP library.
-It's very intuitive and easy to do provided you put some effort in reading the documentation.

 # Assignment 2.2 - Occupancy Grid Construction